LINDEX171/flutter-widget-collections/README.md

 Provide a clear and detailed description of the problem.<br>
 If possible, include error messages, screenshots, or steps to reproduce the issue.<br>

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.